-To date, the costs of this representation have been deemed ineligible for Levy funding.
-This does not seem to be agreed when the Levy was formed nor documented in the constitution.
-The 2019 Order in Council, section 17, says "Purposes for which levy money may be spent" item (I) "representing the interests of forest owners and the industry."
+The costs of this representation have been deemed ineligible for Levy funding, but this was not agreed when the Levy was formed nor documented in the constitution.
+Indeed the 2019 Order in Council, section 17, says "Purposes for which levy money may be spent" item (I) "representing the interests of forest owners and the industry."
 This clearly allows for such funding support.

-The NZFFA requests a non-contestable and inflation-adjusted annual grant of \$250,000 (inclusive of the current \$75k) towards the costs of its industry good activities.
+The NZFFA requests a non-contestable and inflation-adjusted annual grant of \$250,000 towards the costs of its industry good activities.
 This grant could be part of, and audited with, the Programme Management budget, not passed through a Levy Committee.